ZS2EZ SDR SETUP

 R820T2 DVB-0T USB Digital TV Dongle (25-1766 MHz)

-This unit was purchased from Giga Technology in October 2016 for the specific purpose of setting up an AIS monitoring station, and is connected to a 162MHz antenna mounted on the main tower.
+This unit was purchased from Giga Technology in October 2016, initially for the specific purpose of setting up an AIS monitoring station, and is connected to a 162MHz antenna mounted on the main tower.
+When I changed over to the MarineTraffic system this unit was repurposed as a NOAA Weather Satellite receiver, utilising a combination of SDR#, Orbitron and WXToImg software to receive the latest NOAA images and upload them directly to my website.
+This unit runs on my secondary Windows 7 PC.